Andrea/andrea.github.io/_posts/2023-10-11-Twenty-plus-questions-answered-about-bytesize-architecture-sessions.markdown

 * Have you experienced this approach fail or not work as intended for the specific task at hand?
 * Are there any recommendations for when a team is very apathetic and low energy?
 How to infuse this energy and willingness to change?
 * How is this collaboration tool different from Event Storming?
-* how many sessions/weeks does it usually take to complete?

 * Do people forget what was done in the previous session?
 * Isn't this technique favouring an organic architecture growth by making collaborative decisions around out of expertise areas?
 * Let's imagine that part of a team has implemented a few new service How do we share the knowledge with the rest of the team using Bytesize Architecture Sessions?